 The Regia Aeronautica has lost 60 aircraft to date.

-North Africa: Acting Brigadier Ralph A. Bagnold, pursuant to previous orders from General Wavell, commences his long range reconnaissance patrols with the Long Range Patrol Unit (LRP) in the desert with his "desert rats."
-They operate under 8th Army and have two officers and 85 men, mainly volunteers from 2nd New Zealand Division.
+North Africa: Acting Brigadier Ralph A. Bagnold, pursuant to previous orders from General Wavell, commences his long-range reconnaissance patrols with the Long Range Patrol Unit (LRP) in the desert with his "desert rats."
+They operate under the 8th Army and have two officers and 85 men, mainly volunteers from the 2nd New Zealand Division.

 Exiled Abyssinia leader Haile Selassie, who had been in England, arrives in Khartoum to participate in the reconquest of his country from the Italians who have occupied it since 1935.